 Ms. Cherry Goyal

-I also got selected and sponsored by ELTAI for Hornby School’s Training by British Council and they (BC) also short listed me for a further course which is Master Trainer Programme.
+I also got selected and sponsored by ELTAI for Hornby School’s Training by British Council and they (BC) also short-listed me for a further course which is Master Trainer Programme.
 I have also been trained by CBSE as ASL ET and MT, which are conducted in collaboration with Trinity College, London.
-Off late I also attended a week long capacity building programme for School Leaders at ILD Jaipur.
-Besides I have also pursued and successfully completed many online language development programmes from university of Oregon and Tesol Arabia, which have helped me improve m teaching manifold.
+Off late I also attended a week-long capacity-building programme for School Leaders at ILD Jaipur.
+Besides I have also pursued and successfully completed many online language development programmes from the university of Oregon and Tesol Arabia, which have helped me improve m teaching manifold.
 I have also been actively accomplishing other responsibilities in my school like-

 • Preparing for debates, declamations, etc

 • Also being a part of an exchange programme to Malaysia and Singapore where we attended 3 local schools